Energy Parity Games: Introduction

-\emph{Equivalence with mean-payoff parity games.} Finally, we show that energy parity games are polynomially equivalent to mean-payoff parity games~\cite{ChatterjeeHJ05}, where the parity condition is combined with the quantitative requirement that the limit-average (or mean-payoff) of the weights remains positive.
+\item \emph{Equivalence with mean-payoff parity games.} Finally, we show that energy parity games are polynomially equivalent to mean-payoff parity games~\cite{ChatterjeeHJ05}, where the parity condition is combined with the quantitative requirement that the limit-average (or mean-payoff) of the weights remains positive.
 Again, this result is surprising because in mean-payoff parity games, optimal strategies (that realize the largest possible mean-payoff value while satisfying the parity condition) may require infinite memory.
-Moreover, we get as a corollary of our results that that the problem of deciding the winner in mean-payoff parity games is also in NP~$\cap$~coNP.
-Our algorithm for energy parity games also solves mean-payoff parity games with essentially the same complexity as in~\cite{ChatterjeeHJ05}, but with a conceptually simpler approach.
+Moreover, we get as a corollary of our results that the problem of deciding the winner in mean-payoff parity games is also in NP~$\cap$~coNP.
+Our algorithm for energy parity games can be used to solve mean-payoff parity games with essentially the same complexity as in~\cite{ChatterjeeHJ05}, but with a conceptually simpler approach. \end{enumerate}

+\emph{Relation to one-counter parity games.} Energy parity games can be reduced to one-counter parity games~\cite{Serre06}, where the counter can be incremented and decremented only by~1 (i.e., the weights are in $\set{-1,0,1}$).
+Since the weights in energy parity games are encoded succinctly in binary, the reduction is exponential.
+It was shown that exponential memory is sufficient in one-counter parity games, and that they can be solved in PSPACE and are DP-hard~\cite{Serre06}, showing that one-counter parity games are more general.
+The exponential reduction and results on one-counter parity games would give an EXPSPACE upper bound for the problem, and a double exponential ($2^{n \cdot d \cdot W}$) upper bound on memory, whereas we show that the problem is in NP $\cap$ coNP, and exponential memory is sufficient.